This information is part of the Colgate University catalog, 2022-23.

 Students with an AP language grade of 3 may take FREN 202 or SPAN 202 or higher.
 Students with an AP language or literature grade of 4 or higher must register at the 300 level to continue their study of French or Spanish.
 No more than two AP or transfer credits, or combination of the two, may be counted for a French or Spanish major or minor.

-No more than one major or minor credit may be transferred from an approved program.
+No more than two major or one minor credit may be transferred from an approved program in French, and no more than one major or minor credit in Spanish.
 To be accepted, such courses must be comparable in quality and scope to courses offered at Colgate.
 Students who hope to transfer a credit from an approved program must provide the department chair with documentation about the course for approval prior to enrolling in that program, and may be asked to present their work to the chair for evaluation upon return.

 Honors and High Honors